 2. The Electric Burner

-For convenience, electric bakoor burners are now widely available.
+For convenience, electric Bukhoor burners are now widely available.
 They work without charcoal, offering a cleaner and more consistent diffusion.
-Simply place a piece of bakoor into the burner’s dish, adjust the temperature, and enjoy the fragrance without excessive smoke.
+Simply place a piece of Bukhoor into the burner’s dish, adjust the temperature, and enjoy the fragrance without excessive smoke.
 It’s an ideal option for apartments or daily use.

 3. Perfuming Clothes and Linens